paulfioravanti/dotfiles/config/karabiner/README.md

 }
 ```

-the following configuration was added to get the original return/enter
+the following configuration was added to get the original Return/Enter
-functionality back as expected.
+functionality back as expected when pressed (otherwise Return/Enter stopped
+actually functioning as a Return/Enter key).

 ```
 "standalone_keys": {